Ulmus glabra: Cultivation

 The wych elm is moderately shade-tolerant, but requires deep, rich soils as typically found along river valleys.
 The species is intolerant of acid soils and flooding, as it is of prolonged drought.
 Although rarely used as a street tree owing to its shape, it can be surprisingly tolerant of urban air pollution, constricted growing conditions, and severe pollarding.

 As wych elm does not sucker from the roots, and any seedlings are often consumed by uncontrolled deer populations, regeneration is very restricted, limited to sprouts from the stumps of young trees.
 The resultant decline has been extreme, and the wych elm is now uncommon over much of its former range.
 It is best propagated from seed or by layering stooled stock plants, although softwood cuttings taken in early June will root fairly reliably under mist.

 Wych elm was widely planted in Edinburgh in the 19th century as a park and avenue tree, and despite losses, it remains abundant there, regenerating through seedlings.
-It was introduced to New England in the 18th century, to Canada (as U. montana at the Dominion Arboretum, Ottawa) and Australia in the 19th century.
+It was introduced to New England in the 18th century, and in the 19th century to Canada (as U. montana at the Dominion Arboretum, Ottawa), where a few old specimens survive, and to Australia.